posl/iArch/tutorials.md

 }
 ```

-Archface-U is the interface system.
-So we describe interfaces in Archfile.
+Archface-U is the interface system, so you are to describe interfaces in Archface-U.

 Let's take a look at the code above.
 A component declares a class and methods, and a connector describes call relationships between methods.